 - Processor Architecture Comparison

-- Lab 1: Programming the Generic Microprocessor - Explore how to control a basic microprocessor and move data to and from memory by using assembly language.
+- Lab 1: Programming a Microprocessor - Explore how to control a basic microprocessor and move data to and from memory by using assembly language.

 - This is a new course; reviews will be posted as they are submitted